705 Naval Air Squadron

-705 Naval Air Squadron is a Fleet Air Arm (FAA) naval air squadron of the United Kingdom's Royal Navy (RN).
-It currently forms part of No. 1 Flying Training School at RAF Shawbury and trains pilots and aircrew from all three services under 2 Maritime Air Wing, operating with the Airbus H135 Juno HT Mk1 utility helicopter.
+705 Naval Air Squadron (705 NAS), sometimes referred to as 705 Squadron, is a Fleet Air Arm (FAA) naval air squadron of the United Kingdom's Royal Navy (RN).
+Based at RAF Shawbury in Shropshire, it forms part of No. 1 Flying Training School and provides helicopter flying training to pilots and aircrew of the Royal Navy, British Army and Royal Air Force.
+The squadron currently operates the Juno HT1 and forms part of 2 Maritime Air Wing.